sktime/sktime/docs/source/installation.rst

 Installation
 ============

+``sktime`` currently supports:

-``sktime`` requires an environment with python version 3.6, 3.7, or 3.8.
+* environments with python version 3.6, 3.7, or 3.8.
+* operating systems Mac OS X, Unix-like OS, Windows 8.1 and higher

+See here for a `full list of precompiled wheels available on PyPI <https://pypi.org/simple/sktime/>`_.

-We appreciate community contributions towards 3.9 compatibility.
+We appreciate community contributions towards compatibility with python 3.9, or other operating systems.

 Release versions
 ----------------